 Hard money lenders may be less intense about a low credit score, but they are still going to cast a wary eye if you’ve gone bankrupt or foreclosed on a house recently.
 They’ll also want proof that the house they’re helping you invest in is a great choice.

-If you really want to connect with hard money lender, then you’ll need to do your research.
+If you really want to connect with a hard money lender, then you’ll need to do your research.
 Come at them with all the numbers included in the project, such as:

 - Repair costs